List of Croatian counties by GDP: Counties by nominal GDP

-County nominal GDP per capita
+Counties by nominal GDP per capita

 The ranking of individual county GDP per capita within Croatia, 2000–2009.

-The highest nominal GDP per capita is recorded in the City of Zagreb at 22,695 Euro in 2018.
-The second, third and fourth ranked counties in terms of the GDP per capita are Istria, Primorje-Gorski Kotar and Dubrovnik-Neretva, at 15,570 Euro, 14,797 Euro and 13,277 Euro respectively.
-The four are the only counties of Croatia enjoying GDP per capita exceeding national average of 12,270 Euro.
-The lowest GDP per capita is recorded in the Virovitica-Podravina (6,525 Euro), Brod-Posavina (6,607 Euro) and Požega-Slavonia (6,620 Euro) counties.
+The highest nominal GDP per capita is recorded in the City of Zagreb at €22,695 in 2018.
+The second, third and fourth ranked counties in terms of the GDP per capita are Istria, Primorje-Gorski Kotar and Dubrovnik-Neretva, at €15,570, €14,797 and €13,277, respectively.
+The four are the only counties of Croatia enjoying GDP per capita exceeding national average of €12,270.
+The lowest GDP per capita is recorded in the Virovitica-Podravina (€6,525), Brod-Posavina (€6,607) and Požega-Slavonia (€6,620) counties.

-The city of Zagreb ranks first among and the counties of Croatia in terms of the GDP per capita continuously since 2000.
+The city of Zagreb ranks first among in terms of the GDP per capita continuously since 2000.
 The Istria County or the Primorje-Gorski Kotar County rank the second and third throughout the period except in 2004, when the Lika-Senj County takes third place.
 The largest net change of the ranking was achieved by the Šibenik-Knin County, improving its ranking by 11 places since 2000 when its GDP per capita was the 19th largest in Croatia.
 The Brod-Posavina, Požega-Slavonia, Virovitica-Podravina and Vukovar-Syrmia counties occupy the last four rankings continuously since 2000.